 Figure 8 Straps

-This strap is the most secure and least versatile lifting straps and are specifically designed for Deadlifting.
+This strap is the most secure and least versatile lifting straps.
+The figure 8 straps are specifically designed for Deadlifting.
 They are double looped design, thus, they are meant to go round the wrist twice through the bar.
 In other words, there is no quick release with the figure 8 lifting straps.
 That being said, they are great for strong-men-type-pulling and Deadlifting.

 Since the figure 8 strap is double looped, it becomes difficult to do a clean dish during weightlifting.
 See visual presentation in the video below.